We love exploring local food. It’s why we travel.

 11. Murni’s Warung

-Murni’s Warung is one of Ubud’s pioneers.
-Open since 1974, they’re allegedly the town’s first “true” restaurant that’s become equally famous for its boutique selling Indonesian antiques and collectibles.
+Murni’s Warung is one of the most famous Ubud restaurants.
+Open since 1974, they’re allegedly one of the first “true” restaurants in Bali, one that’s become equally famous for its boutique selling Indonesian antiques and collectibles.

 Though they do serve traditional Indonesian dishes like nasi goreng istimewa and this fish in tauco sauce (fermented yellow soybean) – both of which were quite tasty – they also offer a mixed bag of global dishes like burgers, hot dogs, steaks, spaghetti bolognese, and vegetarian/vegan options.